Mutton9558/Kryptos/README.md

 Password strength is determined by 4 factors:
 - Use of Uppercase and Lowercase alphabets
 - Use of numbers/digits
-- User of special symbols
+- Use of special symbols
 - Length of password >= 12

 # Installation